ayanatherate/stock/README.md

 # Predicting Stock Prices using CNN-LSTM's.

 <h5> Being new to stock market trading, tried to see if CNN-LSTM's can help me make some &#128176; lol.  <br> <br>
-Used the model to have a (rough) estimate of the closing prices of the same, 7 days forward.
-Also, wrote a function that estimates profit/loss margin from day of stock buy to current date. </h5>
+The app, when initiated, trains a CNN-LSTM model in the backend and returns an estimate of the Closing Prices of any stock provided as input, five day forward. </h5>

 Link to the app hosted on Streamlit Cloud: <a href='https://stockpricestimator.streamlit.app/'>Click Here to view App </a>